 When someone is interested in enrolling for lessons with me, I have a Teaching Agreement which outlines what I offer in the teaching relationship, followed by how I’d like students to participate in their learning.
 For a downloadable pdf of my Teaching Agreement click HERE

-In recent years Dr Katie Zhukov (QLD University) has been compiling anthologies of Australian piano music.
-Dr Zhukov’s books include recordings with pedagogical and analytical notes which assist teachers to source and understand New Classical music.
-Many of my works are represented in her anthologies, including The Seduction of Andalucía (Womens’ Anthology Vol 1) which is on the AMEB syllabus for the C.Mus.A. diploma exam.
-For samples and sales click HERE
+Dr Katie Zhukov has been compiling anthologies of Australian piano music.
+Her publications include recordings with pedagogical and analytical notes which assist teachers to source and understand Contemporary Classical music.
+Many of my works are represented in her various anthologies, including The Seduction of Andalucía (Womens’ Anthology Vol 1) which is on the AMEB syllabus for the C.Mus.A. diploma exam.
+To see & hear samples and for sales click HERE

 As part of my teaching practice, I offer consultation sessions to student composers – especially to HSC students.
-Some years ago I was lecturer for the subjects: Analytical Models and Harmony & Counterpoint at the University of Western Sydney.
-I’ve also given guest lectures on composition at various festivals and seminars over the years -including the Darwin International Guitar Festival.
+Some years ago I was lecturer for the subjects: Analytical Models and Harmony & Counterpoint at Western Sydney University for the Bachelor of Music degree.
+I’ve also given guest lectures on composition at various festivals and seminars over the years - including the Darwin International Guitar Festival and the biannual Australasian Piano Pedagogy Conference.

 I was invited to make a contribution about my process in composing music for Wirripang Publications.
 The book assists high school music teachers to prepare their students for the composition component of HSC courses 1 & 2.
-To read about my process click HERE
+To read my contribution and learn about my process click HERE